-The research team designed a bespoke 50 page interview workbook that has two main sections; section one contains researcher administered questionnaires and section two contains self-complete questionnaires for the mother to undertake.
-The remaining measures across all study time points, along with the interview workbook are briefly described in Table 1 below.
-Healthy mothers will complete a modified version of all measures because of non-applicability of certain clinical questions/measures (see Table 1).
-Prior to the baseline session, section two of the workbook (self-report questionnaires) will be sent to the mothers to complete in their own time in order to reduce the time burden on the baseline assessment session.
+Our bespoke 50-page interview workbook contains researcher-administered questionnaires and self-complete questionnaires for the mother to undertake.
+The remaining measures across all study time points, along with the interview workbook, are briefly described in table 1 below.
+Healthy mothers will complete a modified version of all measures because of non-applicability of certain clinical questions/measures (see table 1).
+Up to 2weeks prior to the baseline session, the self-report questionnaires are sent via royal mail to the mothers to complete in their own time in order to reduce the time burden on the baseline session.